 When looking to upgrade your windows you have some choices to make.
 This includes aspects such as what material you’d prefer (such as wood, uPVC or aluminium) as well as how many panes of glass you’d like within each window too.
 Triple glazing is one such choice and offers a step up from regular double glazing.
 However, while triple glazing is superior overall, it’s not suitable for all property types or purposes.
 As with any home improvement, there is a lot to consider to ensure triple glazing is the right option for your particular property.

 Thinking about installing triple-glazed windows in your home or business?
 Here’s everything you need to know to help you make an informed choice.

 What Are Triple Glazed Windows?

-Compared with single glazed windows, both double and triple glazing will offer superior heat insulation and noise cancellation.
+Compared with single-glazed windows, both double and triple glazing will offer superior heat insulation and noise cancellation.
 This is aided by the fact argon gas sits in between the window panes.
 However, the main difference between the two is an extra pane of glass found within triple glazing that double glazing doesn’t have.
-For the most part double glazing is still sufficient to be used in homes and commercial premises.
-Reasons for opting for one over the other is that triple glazing offers a slightly increased level of insulation.
+For the most part, double glazing is still sufficient to be used in homes and commercial premises.
+The reason for opting for one over the other is that triple glazing offers a slightly increased level of insulation.
 This is in addition to better protection against outside noise.

 Find Out More